Candidate Statements

 Michael Everhart

-I have worked at OHSU for over nine years, serving as a union steward for about four years and as Education & Training Chair on the Local 328 Board since October 2023.
-I am a lifelong Oregonian with a background in counseling psychology, and I work as a PAS Coordinator.
-My roles give me a firsthand view of how decisions affect our members, and I am dedicated to making sure our voices are heard.
+I have worked at OHSU for over nine years, served as a union steward since 2021, and as Education Chair on the Local 328 Board.
+I am a lifelong Oregonian with training in counseling psychology and work as a PAS Coordinator.
+These roles give me a firsthand perspective on how decisions affect our members.
+I am committed to making sure our voices are heard.

 Badger Chishti

 My name is Badger Chishti and I’m running for an at-large position on your Executive Board.
-My day job at OHSU centers on process development and improvement, safety and building regulations, control of documented information, and I want to put my organizing skills to work for you.
-With an autism diagnosis I might not always read your vocal tone, but I will always read our contract and policies.
-I’m a shop steward, investigatory steward, grievance steward, and a current board member.
+My day job at OHSU centers on process development and improvement, safety and building regulations, control of documented information; now I put my organizing skills to work for you.
+I’m a lead steward with a focus on representational and organizing work, and a current board member.
 I don’t take the trust vested in any of these roles for granted.

-As an at-large board member I promise to:
+As your At-Large board member, I promise to:

 Attend board meetings